Xangis/SpaceTheremin/README.md

 Install System (NSIS) and one for InnoSetup.
 They may or may not be up to date, but chances are good that you'll have to fiddle with some paths (your VS project will probably put files into different places, and some things have probably beeen moved).
+That folder also includes prebuilt binaries, but those are likely out of date.

 This software is released under the terms of the MIT License.